poga/spacer/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/poga/spacer)](https://goreportcard.com/report/github.com/poga/spacer)

-Spacer is a serverless function platform.
+Build your project with reusable, observable functions.
+Pay exactly what you've used.

 It's a new way to build business around technology and to code.

 * Based on [nginx](https://nginx.org) and [LuaJIT](http://luajit.org/).
 Write high-performance non-blocking functions in simple, dynamic language.
 * Fast **edit-save-reload** development cycle: No redeployment or rebuilding image is needed.